erencice/AI-Data-Science-Roadmap/README.md

 ### Brief Notes and Recommendations

-* The first two resources are great for quickly and effectively grasping fundamental concepts.
-* The Coursera Mathematics for Machine Learning Specialization is ideal for solidifying your math foundation, especially if you need deeper understanding.
-* The PDF resources are useful as references for deep dives but not recommended as primary starting points.
 * The *Mathematics for Machine Learning* textbook (Deisenroth et al.) is particularly good for bridging abstract math concepts with practical machine learning applications.
-* Completing this math foundation will make progressing to machine learning and data science much easier and more efficient.

 ---